yugibaby/COVID19-Pipeline/README.md

   - Peru: 5.15%
   - Somalia: 4.98%

-2. How does a particular metric change over time within the dataset?
+#### 2. How does a particular metric change over time within the dataset?

 The two most critical metrics in the dataset are:

-Total Confirmed Cases
+- **Total Confirmed Cases**
-Total Deaths
+- **Total Deaths**

 These serve as the main variables for computed metrics such as incidence_rate and case_fatality_ratio.
-Both confirmed and deaths columns increase over time as they represent cumulative totals, recorded daily from the beginning of the tracking period to the most recent reporting date.
+Both `confirmed` and `deaths` columns increase over time as they represent cumulative totals, recorded daily from the beginning of the tracking period to the most recent reporting date.

 Notably:
-Recording of recovered cases and active cases has been discontinued in many regions, reducing their relevance over time.
+- Recording of recovered cases and active cases has been discontinued in many regions, reducing their relevance over time.

-3. Is there a correlation between two specific columns?
+#### 3. Is there a correlation between two specific columns?
 Explain your findings.

 In the current dataset, useful correlations are limited because:

-Metrics such as confirmed and deaths are reported as cumulative totals, which obscure the rate of change over time.
+- Metrics such as `confirmed` and `deaths` are reported as cumulative totals, which obscure the rate of change over time.
-Direct correlations between totals, such as confirmed and deaths, tend to be trivially high because they inherently increase together.
+- Direct correlations between totals, such as `confirmed` and `deaths`, tend to be trivially high because they inherently increase together.

 Introduce a Column for Daily Changes to improve Correlation Analysis:

 ![Supplementary Table](assets/supplement.PNG)

-Create a new column to track daily increments (e.g., confirmed_diff, deaths_diff).
+- Create a new column to track daily increments (e.g., `confirmed_diff`, `deaths_diff`).
-This would allow meaningful analysis of how metrics evolve over time and potentially reveal correlations between daily changes, seasonality of metrics, clustering of geospatial data for climate correlations, vaccination rate, lockdown guidelines etc..
+- This would allow meaningful analysis of how metrics evolve over time and potentially reveal correlations between daily changes, seasonality of metrics, clustering of geospatial data for climate correlations, vaccination rate, lockdown guidelines, etc.

-The case_fatality_ratio metric (deaths/confirmed) could provide insights, but it requires supplementary data (e.g., healthcare access, population density, or comorbidities) to uncover meaningful relationships.
+The `case_fatality_ratio` metric (`deaths/confirmed`) could provide insights, but it requires supplementary data (e.g., healthcare access, population density, or comorbidities) to uncover meaningful relationships.